 Appropriate deputising arrangements were in place.
-The regional manger provided this cover.
-The inspector had previously interviewed this person and met with her during this inspection.
-She was aware of the responsibilities of the person in charge and had up to date knowledge of the Regulations and Standards.
+The regional manager from another centre provides this cover supported locally by the team leader.
+The inspector had previously interviewed this person in his role as person in charge for a different centre and found that he was aware of the responsibilities of the person in charge and had up to date knowledge of the Regulations and Standards.